aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-databases.md

 It's also important to note that this profile is running on the `core.sqlite_zip` storage backend, that can have [some limitations for some queries](https://aiida.readthedocs.io/projects/aiida-core/en/stable/topics/storage.html), but these don't affect the analysis of this blog post.

-## Finding band gap nodes
+## Finding AiiDA nodes containing the band gap value

 As our goal is to filter materials based on their band gaps, the first step is to find at least one AiiDA node (i.e. its universally unique identifier (UUID)) that contains the band gap value.
 Based on this we can later see how the data is organized relative to the structure node, which will help us write the AiiDA query to collect and filter based on all band gap values for all materials.
-Let's first have a look in a non-programmatic way.
+Let's first see how to find the node in a non-programmatic way.

 ### Using supplementary metadata